 Historically, State Pensions were paid to men and women at different ages (65 for men and 60 for women) and GMPs were also due to be paid from age 65 for men, age 60 for women.
 As a result, men and women could build up GMPs at different rates with payment due from different ages.Close

-We believe the Court judgment could affect male and female members of APS who built up a GMP between 17 May 1990 and 5 April 1997 (i.e. from the date of the Barber versus GRE judgment to the date that build-up of GMPs ceased — but we are waiting for these dates to be formally confirmed).
+The Court judgment affects male and female members of APS who build up a GMP between 17 May 1990 and 5 April 1997.
 This judgment affects both deferred pensions and pensions already in payment.
 Where a member has died, we might be paying an Adult Survivor’s pension to a husband, wife or civil partner.
-If the pension includes a GMP, we may need to review these pensions too.Close
+If the pension includes a GMP, we will review these pensions too.Close

 The effect (if any) on your individual pension entitlement will depend on your personal circumstances.
 Any increase to your pension benefits is likely to be small and the value of your pension benefits will not be reduced.Close